 - Pathways for Priority Improvement and Turnaround Schools & Districts presentation (Jan.
 28, 2014)

-Turnarounds in Colorado: Partnering for Innovative Reform in a Local Control State discusses Colorado's ability to effectively implement successful schools and district turnarounds.
+This article discusses Colorado's ability to effectively implement successful schools and district turnarounds.
 The report was written by the Center for Education Policy Analysis at the Buechner Institute for Governance in the School of Public Affairs, University of Colorado Denver and in partnership with the Center of Reinventing Public Education at the University of Washington.

-Resource: Engaging External Service Providers (PDF) CDE developed this resource guide to support schools and districts that engage external service providers as part of their school improvement process.
+CDE developed this resource guide to support schools and districts that engage external service providers as part of their school improvement process.
 Regardless of whether services are purchased with grant funds or per pupil revenue, spending public money requires the highest level of transparency and prudent decision-making when it comes to purchasing processes.
 This guide is designed to inform best practice when it comes to identifying potential providers, issuing a request for proposal based on identified needs, evaluating potential providers and their proposals, contracting with an external provider, and evaluating and monitoring the provider's ongoing performance.